AArtA1/CI-of-OF-for-Optimal-MM/README.md

 ### Accessing the Research Article

-The `article.pdf` file can be accessed directly from the repository.
+The `Article.pdf` file can be accessed directly from the repository.
 You can download or view it using your preferred PDF viewer software.

 ### Using the Simulator